 This post is sponsored by Lexington Law.

 If you plan to start investing money in the near future, now is a great time to get yourself acquainted with the lingo, types of accounts, and some important details you should know.
-Investing can be overwhelming, but it’s not a reason to stay away from investing.
+Investing can be overwhelming — with questions like should you sell now? — but it’s not a reason to stay away from investing.
 A beginner’s guide to investing is all you need to get started!

 Keep in mind that this is not a fully comprehensive guide.
 It’s essentially what you would learn in a class called Investing 101.
 You need to know the basic lingo, the types of investments, the options that best suit those new to investing, and a few things you should know overall.